return42/sphkerneldoc/linux_src_doc/drivers/pci/probe_c.rst

 Description
 -----------

-Will be called only by the device core when all users of this pci device are done.
+Will be called only by the device core when all users of this PCI device are done.

 .. _`pci_scan_slot`: